Wade7wastaken/MupenLuaDoc/export/doc.md

 # emu.inputcount

 Returns the number of input frames that have happened since the emulator was started.
-It does not reset when a movie is started
+It does not reset when a movie is started.

+@*return* `inputcount` — The number of input frames that have happened

+since the emulator was started.

 ```lua